You can define JavaScript functions in many ways.

 doesn't change the value of this

-: the context value is always resolved lexically.
+: the context value always resolves lexically.

 2. Constructors